AndreasBakke/strava/README.md

-# StravaLeaderBoard
+# Stravaleaderboard
 Closed **outdated** stravaleaderboard project.

+Originally developed for a social strava competition between Nordic Semiconductor and Omega using the Strava API.

-Open for inspiration only
+Open for inspiration only, it is not well maintained or well written.